MakeContributions/markdown-dungeon/README.md

 01A, 02*A3, A3+F // Non-Compliance
 ```
-> Folder or file name only accept all ASCII characters and the dash(-)
+> Folder or file name only accept all ASCII characters and the dash(-).
+If you created a new dungeon please add in [Start a new game](./start-new-game.md), so the reader can go to you dungeon
 ## Use Relative Links
 The links in this file must be [relative links](https://compugoddess.com/relative-vs-absolute-links/) to continue working if the repository is forked.